Far-right pair back in Christchurch court

 Kelvyn Alp and Hannah Spierer, hosts of far-right conspiracy theory website Counterspin Media, first appeared at Christchurch District Court in August, jointly charged that on February 23 this year at Wellington they distributed a documentary deemed an objectionable publication under the Films, Videos and Publications Classifications Act 1993.

-The New Zealand Herald has chosen not to name the publication, which was banned two years after it was broadcast.
+The Herald has chosen not to name the publication, which was banned two years after it was broadcast.

 The pair are also both charged that on August 25 at Christchurch failed without reasonable excuse to assist a person exercising a search power when requested to do so under Section 130(1) of the Search and Surveillance Act 2012.